teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * If the first eight bits of the file are different than the __Magic__ field's expected value, readers MUST NOT read past them and MUST report an error.
     > Note that the magic code ends with two zeroes.
 It will prevent [GOLD Parser][gold] grammar file readers from continuing reading it.
-* If the value of the __MajorVersion__ field is larger than the expected one or smaller than `7`, readers MUST NOT read past the __MinorVersion__ field and MUST report an error.
+* If the value of the __MajorVersion__ field is outside the range of the major versions the reader supports, readers MUST NOT read past the __MinorVersion__ field and MUST report an error.
-    * When and if a file version after 7 gets specified, if the version of the file is smaller than the latest the reader supports, it MAY keep compatibility with the older format, or report an error.
+* If the value of the __MajorVersion__ field is equal to the latest supported major version, and the value of the __MinorVersion__ field is larger than the latest supported major version, the grammar file MUST NOT be used for parsing.

-A different than expected __MajorVersion__ field indicates that the file cannot be read at all.
+> A different than expected __MajorVersion__ field indicates that the file cannot be read at all.
 A different than expected __MinorVersion__ field indicates that the file can be read, but might be incorrectly interpreted.

 ### Stream Definition